 Beyond that, it was the mystery of the Silk Road, a famous route that opened up gateways from the East to the West, one that can be traced back two millennia ago that intrigued me.
 The trail-like arteries carried more than items for trade: it was a superhighway of sorts carrying along goods, people, ideas and a variety of languages.
 It was this flow of life that I wanted to be part of where I get to be among nomadic people who wandered the inhospitable voids dotted across vast mountains.

 Few months ago, a pop-up appeared on a Facebook group for ‘Bicycle Travelling for Women'.
 Joanna who hailed from Poland was interested in doing a month-long adventure in Central Asia covering Kyrgyzstan and Kazakhstan and was looking for people to join her.
 She was very well-versed with solo bicycle tours having done a solo tour in Bosnia and chronicling all about it on her blog.
 However, it was her first time coming to Asia and she did not want to camp alone, and thought a flexible bike partner would be perfect for a trip like this.
-I thought about it, crunched the numbers, looked at the cheapest ticket, asked around if my bicycle could me modified to a bicycle touring bike and two months later booked my ticket.
+I thought about it, crunched the numbers, looked at the cheapest ticket, asked around if my bicycle could me modified to a bicycle touring bike, figure out how to fly with my bicycle and two months later booked my ticket.

 Come 31st of July, I made my way to Bishkek a week before Joanna’s arrival just to get my bearings in place, figure out the rhythm of Kyrgyzstan, buy some supplies and meet some other bicycle tourers who may have some ideas on what routes to take.